Week 26 of Pregnancy

 You this week

-- •Swelling in feet and ankles, especially toward evening
+- •Swelling in hands, feet, and face

 This week's tips